 EDU 536 Literature for Children and Adolescents (3) Various genres of classical and contemporary children's literature will be discussed with emphasis on instructional strategies useful in the classroom.
 This includes the use of trade books to increase motivation and growth in reading and writing.
 Spring semester.

 EDU 537 Practicum: Instruction and Assessment of Reading Difficulty (3) A supervised practicum that focuses on application of assessment and intervention strategies with children who have reading difficulties.
-This should be taken after 534 or 574.
-Every Summer.
+Prerequisite: EDU 534.